 Here’s how corporate volunteer matches work:

-- The individual records their hours and submits a request for a grant to their employer.
+2. The individual records their hours and submits a volunteer grant request to their employer.

-- The employer verifies the hours worked with the nonprofit.
+3. The employer verifies the hours with the nonprofit.

-Depending on the company’s guidelines, there might be a set amount of hours that must be volunteered before they will provide the grant.
-For example:
+Depending on the company’s guidelines, there might be a set amount of volunteer hours employees are required to obtain for the grant.
+For example, take a look at how these companies organize their volunteer grant programs:

 Apple, Inc.